metasyn/memex/content/entries/travel/sf-pr-sf.md

 # day 3: Samuel P. Taylor -> SF

-This is just the reverse of the first map, so I won't bother adding it here.
+this is just the reverse of the first map, so i won't bother adding it here.
 Depending how tired we are, we could even take the ferry back from Larkspur or Sausalito into San Francisco.